Alabama Hunting License: Cost, Requirements & How to Apply

 Are there free hunting licenses in Alabama?

-Yes, Alabama offers free or reduced-cost licenses for: senior (Alabama residents aged 65 and older are exempt from most licenses); youth (Youth under 16 do not need a hunting license when accompanied by a licensed adult).
+Yes.
+Alabama residents aged 65 and older are exempt from most hunting license requirements.
+Youth under 16 do not need a license when accompanied by a licensed adult.

-Can I buy a Alabama hunting license online?
+Can I buy an Alabama hunting license online?